KSP-ModularManagement/KSPe/KNOWN_ISSUES.md

 # KSP API Extensions/L :: Known Issues

-* The Toobar support incepted on 2.4.1.0 is still embryonic.
+* The Toolbar support incepted on 2.4.1.0 is still embryonic.
-	+ Using it on your own add'os is risky at this moment.
+	+ Using it on your own add'ons is risky at this moment.
-	+ The API is still being worked out, as services to use [Blizzy Toolbar /L](https://github.com/net-lisias-kspu/ksp_toolbar) or commute the control to [ToolBar Control](https://forum.kerbalspaceprogram.com/index.php?/topic/169509-112x-toolbar-controller-for-modders/) are still RiP.
+	+ The API is still being worked out, as services to use [Blizzy Toolbar /L](https://github.com/net-lisias-kspu/ksp_toolbar) or emulate [ToolBar Control](https://forum.kerbalspaceprogram.com/index.php?/topic/169509-112x-toolbar-controller-for-modders/) are still RiP.
-		- Yes, baby, the user will choose what to use at runtime merely by installing the desired library. :)
+	+ There's a bug on the Button's life cycle when it is created on the Main Menu.
+		- A message like **""[LOG hh:mm:ss.sss] [KSPe.UI] DETAIL: It's embarrasing, but somehow KSPe.UI.Toolbar.State.Control.Update got a NullReferenceException with message Object reference not set to an instance of an object.
+It's probably am error on handling the \<namespace>_Button's life cycle.""** will appears in the log if you are using DETAIL log level.
+		- Other than this log entry, no collateral effects were detected.
+		- Yeah, I will fix this.
+Eventually™.
 * The new 2.4 series breaks binary compatibility with the 2.3!!
 	+ I failed on implementing the new features I needed without breaking some legacy API that were meant to be trashed on the next major release, so I trashed them now and called a day.
 However, this left me between a rock and a hard place: I had to decide to keep binary compatibility or source code compatibility to work around a huge screw up of mine on the Logging mechanism.
 	+ I decided to to the Right Thing™ (what ended up being somewhat painful on the short run) in order to keep things sane and avoid exporting shitty code into the MainStream (on the KSPe.Light series).